alaaatefbediwi-ds/Machine-Learning-Projects/README.md

 1. **User Query** → The user inputs a job-related query.
 2. **Encoding** → Query is transformed into embeddings using Sentence-BERT.
 3. **FAISS Search** → The system searches for the most similar job embeddings.
-4. **Retrieve Top-k Jobs** → Returns the most relevant job titles (e.g., Top-3).
+4. **Retrieve Top-k Jobs** → Returns the most relevant job titles (Top-3).
-5. **Display Results** → Recommendations are shown with job title, role, sector, salary, etc.
+5. **Display Results** → Recommendations are shown with job title, role, sector, salary, job description and job responsibilities.

 ### 2. Embedding Generation